New Mexico Is Quietly Building a Semiconductor Future.

 Key Companies Driving Growth

-From Intel's manufacturing anchor to national laboratory research hubs, New Mexico offers a unique mix of industrial and research semiconductor career opportunities.
+From Intel's 44-year manufacturing anchor to Sandia's $3.3 billion annual research budget, New Mexico offers a rare mix of proven industrial production and world-class national laboratory semiconductor careers.

 TSMC Arizona